-The World Health Organization (WHO) estimated that the global illicit trade amounted to 600 billion cigarettes in 2006, which represents about 11 percent of global consumption.
+The World Health Organization (WHO) estimates that the global illicit trade amounts to approximately 10 percent of global consumption.
 Most countries are affected in one way or another.

 Illicit trade in cigarettes is widespread and notable seizures are recorded in almost all regions across the globe.
 While just a fraction of this reality, seizures reported to the World Customs Organization help illustrating the magnitude of the problem.

 As part of their work to tackle the illegal tobacco market, enforcement agencies make a distinction between source countries, transit points, and final destination countries for illicit tobacco.

 Free Trade Zones or Free Zones (FTZs) were established to reduce barriers and facilitate global free trade.
 However, in recent years organized crime groups have found ways in which these zones can be exploited to move their illicit products (including cigarettes) around the world without detection.